buddylancer/fetcher.net/local/tests/readme.txt

 4. Configure
 4.1.
 Set your test (local) site info in 0_runme.bat (default is *.ff.com:8000) 4.2.
 Set your database info/credentials and location of mysql.exe in 1_create.bat (default is 'dbusnews' with the same user and password)
 4.3.
+Put MySQL Connector/NET (mysql.data.dll) into Bula\Model folder
-Set security code in 3_fetch.bat exactly the same as in bula/fetcher/Config.php (default is '1234')
+4.4.
+Set security code in 3_fetch.bat exactly the same as in Bula\Fetcher\Config.cs (default is '1234')

 5. Launch tests